-5. CONCLUSION
+5.2 Conclusion

-1. To investigate the behaviour of trapezoidal corrugated-core subjected to tension and compression loading.
+1. To investigate the behaviour of trapezoidal corrugated-core subjected to tension as well as compression loading.

 Compression tests were carried out to determine the compression strength and stiffness of the specimens under compression loading.
-The compression behaviour starts with debonding at the end of right and left specimen followed by sudden break, following failure include delamination, fibre breaking and debonding.
+The compression behaviour start with debonding at the end of right and left specimen followed by sudden break, following failure include delamination, fibre breaking and debonding.
 For tensile test, the tests were carried out to study the tensile strength of the specimens under tension loading.

-2. To model with the mechanical response of trapezoidal corrugated-core sandwich structures in Finite Element software.
+2. To model the mechanical response of trapezoidal corrugated-core sandwich structures.

 The mechanical properties under static compression, such as compression strength and stiffness have been recorded for each trapezoidal corrugated-core sandwich specimen.
 The structures shown excellent repeatability in terms of their mechanical response.
 The mechanical response in compression increases with specimen thickness.
-A very good agreement can be observed between experimental and finite element values.
+As it can be seen from Figure 4.19, a very good agreement can be observed between experimental and finite element values.
 This observation is validated by computing the percentage errors between finite element and average experimental results with discrepancy around 4.97% for maximum load.